 The following AASHTO eLearning is also required:

-Construction Inspection of Structures Series: Rehabilitation and Maintenance of Structures - ATTC3MN032-17-T1
+- Construction Inspection of Structures Series: Rehabilitation and Maintenance - AT-TC3MN032-17-T1

-Choose from Concrete Plant 1 or Concrete Plant 2.
-Recertification is also available.
+Concrete Plant 1 and Concrete Plant 1 Recertification is available.

 The instruction covers the sampling and gradation of aggregates as well as moisture determinations and batch adjustments.

 Also, some courses will relate specific performance requirements to the concrete mix design and production controls to produce the specified mixes and covers ACI mix design procedures and specific MnDOT requirements as well as aggregate and admixture technology.

 Options include Grading and Base 1 and Grading and Base 2.
 Recertification is available in a classroom setting or online.

 Courses cover soil identification, the moisture-density test (proctor) field moisture and density determinations, and the Dynamic Cone Penetrometer test procedure.